xtxerr/cac/README.md

 - Alarming and Event Notifications via OpenNMS's eventd.
 - Interface Accounting grouped by APIC types.
-- All ReST calls are done in non-blocking fashion via Mojo's event loop.
+- All ReST calls are done in non-blocking fashion in event loop.
 - Needs to be executed periodically, eg. cron.
 - Creates XML files for OpenNMS collectd's XML collector.